kengraf/recipes/Apps-n-Game Food/Artichoke Dip.md

 - 1 cup Cheddar cheese
 - 1 cup mayo
 - 6oz chopped artichoke
+- ½ cup frozen chopped spinach, thawed and drained
 - ¼ cup shredded mozzarella cheese
 - parsley
 -
 ### Directions
 - Preheat the oven to 350 degrees F (175 degrees C).
 Lightly grease a small baking dish.
 - Mix together all ingradients
 - Transfer the mixture to the prepared baking dish; top with mozzarella cheese.
 Bake in the preheated oven until bubbly and lightly browned, about 25 minutes.